khanhngguyen/meme-library/README.md

 ## Meme Library
-This project is learn and practice ASP\.NET Razor Pages and Bootstrap to create simple frontend web pages
+This purpose of this project is to learn and practice ASP\.NET Razor Pages and Bootstrap to create simple frontend web pages
 - Frontend: ASP\.NET Razor Pages, Bootstrap
 - Backend: ASP\.NET Core, Entity Framework, PostgreSQL